Pakistan: 10 police reportedly killed in Dera Ismail Khan – DW – 10/25/2024

 "The intense exchange of fire lasted for nearly an hour.
 Ten Frontier Constabulary personnel were martyred, and seven were wounded during the attack," a senior intelligence officer told AFP on condition of anonymity.

-Around 20 to 25 militants were believed to be involved in the assault which occurred around around 70 kilometre (around 43 miles) east of the Afghan border.
+Around 20 to 25 militants were believed to be involved in the assault which occurred around around 70 kilometers (around 43 miles) east of the Afghan border.

-The Pakistani Taliban (TTP) claimed responsibility for the attack in a statement and said it was in retaliation for the killing of senior leader Ustad Qureshi.
+The Pakistani Taliban, or Tehreek-e-Taliban Pakistan(TTP), claimed responsibility for the attack in a statement and said it was in retaliation for the killing of senior leader Ustad Qureshi.

 Qureshi was among nine militants killed during a military operation in the district of Bajaur, according to Pakistan's military